Global geometry and topology of spacelike stationary surfaces in the 4-dimensional Lorentz space: The generalized catenoid

-\end{example} When $t=0$, it is the classical catenoid in $\mathbb{R}^3$.
-Conversely, our construction could be viewed as the most natural deformation of catenoid with real parameter $t$, which preserves regularity, completeness, and period condition.
+\end{example} When $t=0$, one obtains again the classical catenoid in $\mathbb{R}^3$.
+Conversely, our construction could be viewed as the most natural deformation of the catenoid preserving the topology, the total curvature and the degree of the Gauss maps.

-In contrast, the catenoid in $\mathbb{R}^3_1$ given by \eqref{eq-catenoid2} has singularities; and the deformation used in \cite{Alias} fails to give a suitable generalization since the period condition could not be satisfied.

-In view of these facts, the uniqueness theorem below is a nice characterization of the generalized catenoid. \begin{theorem} A completely immersed algebraic stationary surface in $\mathbb{R}^4_1$ with total curvature $\int K=-4\pi$ and two regular ends is a generalized catenoid given above. \end{theorem} \begin{proof} For a complete and immersed algebraic stationary surface $M\to\mathbb{R}^4_1$ with $\int K=-4\pi$ and two regular ends, by Corollary~\eqref{GB2C} it has genus $g=0$.
-By Huber's theorem $M$ is homeomorphic to $\mathbb{C}\backslash\{0\}$ with two ends at $z=0,\infty$.
+By contrast, the catenoid in $\mathbb{R}^3_1$ given by \eqref{eq-catenoid2} has a cone-like singularity, and the Al\'ias-Palmer deformation \cite{Alias} fails to satisfy the period condition.
+In view of these facts, the following theorem is a nice characterization of the generalized catenoids. \begin{theorem} A completely immersed algebraic stationary surface in $\mathbb{R}^4_1$ with total curvature $\int K=-4\pi$ and two regular ends is a generalized catenoid given above. \end{theorem} \begin{proof} For a complete and immersed algebraic stationary surface $M\to\mathbb{R}^4_1$ with $\int K=-4\pi$ and two regular ends, by Corollary~\eqref{GB2C} it has genus $g=0$.
+By Huber's theorem $M$ is conformal to $\mathbb{C}\backslash\{0\}$ with two ends at $z=0,\infty$.

 Next, by \eqref{eq-deg1} and \eqref{eq-deg2}, $\int K=-4\pi$ implies that the Gauss maps $\phi,\psi$ have degree $1$, hence they are fractional linear functions on $\mathbb{C}$.